OpenNeuroDatasets-JSONLD/ds005521/README.md

 **Functional Localizers**

-Experiments one and two are standard localizer that we use to divide visual cortex by visual field representaiton.
+Experiments one and two are standard localizer that we use to divide visual cortex by visual field representation.

 **Experiment 1 (Merridian Mapping)**
 - Subjects were scanned while they viewed vertical and horizontal flickering checkerboard wedges to define retinotopic areas.